baltuni/Calcium-Correlation-Tool/README.md

   │   └── latex                         # tex files for latex tables are saved here │
-  ├── raw_data                          # folders with full framed raw .tif files │   ├── ModelAB1                      # an instance of such a folder
+  ├── raw_data                          # folders with full framed raw .tif files │
-  │   └── YourNewModel                  # your instance of such a folder │
   ├── saved_models                      # cellpose models are stored here
   │   ├── ModelAB1                      # an instance of such a folder